EYXLiu/Safe-Portfolio-Generator/README.md

 # SafePortfolioGenerator
 Takes in a csv file with a list of tickers (valid or invalid) and outputs a csv file with a dataframe of 22 stocks and the respective amounts of money to put in each of them
+Outputs a safe diversified portfolio using only TSX and NYSE stocks Outputs up to the number of stocks you want in the portfolio, example given is 22

+Requires:
+A CSV file with a list of as many tickers as needed